arilaakso/viewinginsights/README.md

   - You can test the app with the `watch-history.json` file included in the repo.

 ## START THE APP from `main.py`
-  - When you run the app the first time, you need to authenticate for Google API as mentioned in prerequisites.
   - By default, the app should:
     - Convert the JSON file into CSV.
     - Create an SQLite database, insert the CSV data.